parthpatil/CS220_Framework/README.md

 LEE's algorithm implemented
 lee_grid header and source file used for the same.

+Done changes that were told for lee's algorithm as well as implemented 2-bit akers and 3 bit akers algorithm.

+changes done in lee
+1.source named as -2, sink as -3 and blockers as -1
+2.path vector used to display traceback
+3.separate functions created for each algorithm.
+4. private variables declared
+5. added a feature to select algorithm by user.

 ## Project Overview

 You will use this framework for the following projects: